 Since Keeper Enterprise provides a mechanism for administrators to suspend and transfer end-user vaults, Keeper recommends that end-users keep business and personal vaults separate.
 This easily be achieved by using Keeper’s Account Switching features.
 Every platform supports the ability to easily switch between business and personal vaults.

 Through the use of Keeper SSO Connect technology, end-users can seamlessly log in to their Keeper Vault with any existing SAML 2.0 compatible identity provider such as Okta, Centrify, Microsoft AD FS / Azure, G-Suite, JumpCloud and F5 BIG-IP APN.

 Once this capability is activated by the Keeper Administrator, logging in is seamless across all device types and platforms.
 Alternatively, users can first log in to their identity the provider and then launch their Keeper Vault.

 Keeper Enterprise provides a web-based Admin Console application.
 The Admin Console allows administrators to:

 Apply role-based enforcement policies

 Manage two-factor authentication

 Monitor the security score of the organization

-Keeper Admin Console provides several solutions to onboard users based on the size of the organization.
+The Keeper Admin Console provides several solutions to deploy Keeper to users based on the size of the organization.
 Users can be provisioned through one of the following methods:

 Active Directory or LDAP sync via AD Bridge